unitedastronomer/E1-572G-Hackintosh/README.md

 > [!WARNING]
 > This can't be applied for Monterey and newer.

-This OC configuration has lifted some security settings, which are necessary for root patching.
-You can leave this config as-is or re-enable them by:
+This OC configuration has lifted some security settings, which are necessary for root patching.  **You can leave this config as-is** or re-enable them by:
 * Disable `AMFIPass.kext`
-* Delete `amfi=0x80` in boot-arg to re-enable AMFI
+* Delete `amfi=0x80` in boot-arg
-* Set `csr-active-config` to `00000000` fully enable SIP
+* Set `csr-active-config` to `00000000`
  * Disable these Kernel -> Patches:
    * Force FileVault on Broken Seal
    * Disable Library Validation Enforcement